11 Useful AR15 Upgrades & Accessories [Must Have]

 Note: Some rifles have longer buffer tube assembly for DI guns.

-Large Magazine Release - Better Finger Reach
+Large Magazine Release - Improved Index Finger Reach

 Large button to press, you wont miss it - Have you ever felt clumspy and fumble when practicing reload drills and miss hitting the small magazine release?